How to Use Nginx Prometheus Exporter?

 - targets: ['localhost:9113']

-This configuration will instruct Prometheus to scrape metrics from NGINX Prometheus exporter running on port 9113.
+Above configuration section will tell Prometheus to scrape metrics through Nginx Prometheus exporter running on port 9113.

 sudo systemctl restart prometheus